rick7122003/Kee-Siong/README.md

 3. Normalization: "floor_area_ Sqm", "remaining_lease", "lease_commence_date" and "resale_price" change to data type whole number format

-4. Normalization: Data format is set to be in YYYY-MM format.
+4. Normalization: Data format is set to be in YYYY-MM format. i.e Change to Datetime64 on Python later.

 5. Cleaning: 2 files have missing column header on Remaining_lease (resale flat prices from Jan 2000 to Feb 2012 to Mar 2012 to Dec 2014)